Windokk/Organ-16/README.md

 # Potiglu 16
-A simple 16-bit CPU architecture and it's assembly-to-machine-code compiler
+A simple 16-bit CPU architecture and its assembly-to-machine-code compiler

 ## Architecture - Overview